 - The Network – This is the “clearing house” or entity that manages clicks and payouts.

-Here’s a terrible graphic representing the process:
+Here’s a terrible graphic I made to represent the process:

 There are a lot of websites (especially around web products/services) that offer affiliate programs.
 The quickest way to find out whether a particular merchant has an affiliate program is to Google “[merchant name] affiliate program.”
 You could also just visit the merchant’s website and scroll down to the bottom and check for a tiny “Affiliates” link.